polyaxon/polyaxon/site/integrations/custom-integration.md

 status: published
 ---

-Polyaxon core engine is open source, has an Json API, webhooks, and an abstraction for creating components, and can be integrated with just about any other app or service.
+Polyaxon core engine is open-source, has a Json API, webhooks, and an abstraction for creating components, and can be integrated with just about any other app or service.

 ## Components